dogweather/forkful/content/en/c/files-and-io/writing-to-standard-error.md

   \ diagnostic information to a separate stream from the main program output.
 Programmers\u2026"
 lastmod: '2024-03-13T22:45:00.525786-06:00'
 model: gpt-4-0125-preview
-summary: "Writing to standard error in C involves directing error messages and diagnostic\
-  \ information to a separate stream from the main program output.
-Programmers\u2026"
+summary: Writing to standard error in C involves directing error messages and diagnostic information to a separate stream from the main program output.
 title: Writing to standard error
 weight: 25
 ---